r-yevchuk/TestApp/README.md

 # TestApp

 ## Description
-* My First React Native app.
+My First React Native app.<br />
+This application displays the first ten images from the site https://unsplash.com/.

 ## How to run
 * Clone this project.